kdzwinel/progress-bar-animation/README.md

 ![try to fit this in you ~16ms budget](http://i.imgur.com/9RyFSIS.png)

-Why on the desktop even the unoptimized version of my animation, the prototype, works smoothly?
+So, why on the desktop even the unoptimized version of my animation, the prototype, works smoothly?
 That's simply because there are multiple rasterization threads that can handle the load:

 ![rasterization on desktop](http://i.imgur.com/n2E7yWk.png)